Updated: Nov 28, 2022

 requesting that minors undergo physical and psychological tests

 Provide the judge with fact-finding reports.

 After the review of a minor's attorney is completed, he or she will write a report for the judge.
-The minor's counsel will raise questions about the child's treatment, review findings related to the child's health, safety, and well-being, and express an opinion about what is in the best interests of the child in this report.
-Judges also offer these reports significant weight when settling a child custody conflict between the parents because the minor's lawyer has access to a more accurate view of the child's life.
+The minor's counsel will raise questions about the child's treatment, review findings related to the child's health, safety, and well-being, and express an opinion about what is in the child's best interests in this report.
+Judges also offer these reports significant weight when settling a child custody conflict between the parents because the minor's lawyer can access a more accurate view of the child's life.

 Letting the Child Decide

-If a child is of "reasonable age and capacity to reason so as to form an intelligent choice as to custody," California law requires family law judges to consider the child's preference when determining custody and visitation.
-Even so, an infant testifying in front of a judge is extremely uncommon.
-Depending on the child and the circumstances, going to court to tell their parents or attorneys where they want to live can be overwhelming, even upsetting, and can have a negative impact on the child's relationship with their parents.
+If a child is of "reasonable age and capacity to reason to form an intelligent choice as to custody," California law requires family law judges to consider the child's preference when determining custody and visitation.
+Even so, an infant testifying before a judge is extremely uncommon.
+Depending on the child and the circumstances, going to court to tell their parents or attorneys where they want to live can be overwhelming, even upsetting, and can hurt the child's relationship with their parents.
 In such cases, the minor's attorney will meet individually with the child to discuss their interests and then present those preferences to the court in a manner that respects the child's rights and wishes, as well as the parent-child relationship.